karl-mantle/victoria-3-cenj/README.md

 This mod was originally titled Cultures, Events, Nations, Journals.

-For a list of features please see feature_list.md in the documentation folder.
+For a list of features and an update changelog, please see the documentation folder within this mod.

 ## Installation